maelle/http-testing-course/content/part-3/slides/index.en.md

 ## Questions

--   Right now if we have time
+-   Right now if we have time.

 -   In the lounge during the next days but asynchronously.